expo/expo/docs/pages/introduction/walkthrough.md

 <Video file="exploring-managed/updatechannel.mp4" />

-To determine the rules for when apps will download and apply these updates, [read about configuring OTA updates](../guides/configuring-ota-updates.md).
+To determine the rules for when apps will download and apply these updates, [read about configuring updates](../guides/configuring-updates.md).

 We frequently release updates to the [Expo SDK](/versions/latest/).
 If you decide to update your app to a newer version of our SDK, copies of the older version will continue to work fine.
 Users will download the newest copy that their client supports.